dirkbeer/RPi-WD-Packet-Interface/README.md

+Note: Schematic and board modified by dirkbeer to use an RJ-45 instead of a DB-9 connector.
+The RJ-45 pinout used is for the microphone connector on Baofeng mobile radios (e.g. UV-50x2).
+The text below is jaymzx's original readme.

 # RPi-WD-Packet-Interface - A digital mode soundcard interface for the Raspberry Pi!

-**Modified to use RJ-45 instead of DB-9 connector by dirkbeer.**

 I set up an APRS igate using a Raspberry Pi device and a TNC-Pi 'hat'.
 While troubleshooting some other issues, I inadvertantly damaged the TNC-Pi, so I decided to go with a software TNC application.
 In this case, I chose [Dire Wolf](https://github.com/wb2osz/direwolf) by WB2OSZ.
 In his documentation, he specified a simple radio PTT interface that included a 'watchdog timer' to prevent a software issue from locking the radio into transmit.
 Working with WB2OSZ, I expanded the circuit and created a board with the following features: